jeffreysbrother/node-api/README.md

 ### start node server

-Run `node index.js` from within the todos_api/ directory.
+Run `node index.js` from the root directory.

 Alternatively, you can run `nodemon index.js` if you have nodemon installed (which automatically restarts the server, yay).